Welcome, I’m Sophie,

 accredited at Level 5 by the College of Sexual and Relationship Therapists (COSRT)

-– Foundation Certificate in Imago Relationship Therapy
+– Certificate in Imago Relationship Therapy

-– Foundation Certificate in Jungian Somatics
+– Certificate in Jungian Somatics

-– Certified Teacher of Somatic Meditation
+– Certified Somatic Meditation Instructor

 – Certificate in Non-Violent Communication